Xe/creators-code/CODE_OF_CONDUCT.md

 # Code of Conduct

-We are sapient.
+We are sentient.
-To be sapient is to be limited.
+To be sentient is to be limited.
 In our limitation, we make choices that are unwise or are flawed.

 If we make unwise choices because of our limitation,